comrade70/frontend-capstone-project/README.md

-# This is my Frontend Capstone Project
+# This is a Frontend Capstone Project
 A react table booking/reservation app

 ## Install Dependencies